 from weppy import App, sdict app = App(__name__) app.config.logging.myfile = sdict( level="info", max_size=100*1024*1024 )

-With this example, you will end with a myfile.log which will grow till 100MB and log all messages with an info level or higher.
+With this example, you will generate a myfile.log which will grow to 100MB in size and log all messages with an info level or higher.
 This is the complete list of parameters you can set for a logging file:

 |max_size||max size for the logging files (default